tensorflow/tensorflow/g3doc/LangRef.md

 indices, and optionally two additional arguments corresponding to the stride (in terms of number of elements) and the number of elements to transfer per stride.
 The tag location is used by a dma_wait operation to check for completion.
-The indices of the source memref, destination memref, and the tag memref have the same restrictions as any load/store instruction in a affine context (whenever DMA operations appear in an affine context).
+The indices of the source memref, destination memref, and the tag memref have the same restrictions as any load/store operation in a affine context (whenever DMA operations appear in an affine context).
 See [restrictions on dimensions and symbols](Dialects/Affine.md#restrictions-on-dimensions-and-symbols) in affine contexts.
 This allows powerful static analysis and transformations in